12 Years of Homelab Evolution: From Seedbox to Massive Storage

 The path wasn't planned.
 Each problem led to a solution that created new problems.
 That's the fun.

-If you’re starting out: begin small.
+If you're starting out: begin small.
 A Raspberry Pi.
 A used OptiPlex.
 One external drive.
-You don’t need 252TB on day one.
+You don't need massive storage arrays on day one.

 The lab grows with you.

 This post is part of the infrastructure series.
-See also: Building Argo OS, The Build Swarm, and Mastering Tailscale.
+See also: Building Argo OS, The Build Swarm, and The Tailscale Revolution.